CaioAnderson/CaioAnderson/README.md

 # Hi, I am Caio Anderson 👋

 I am from Ceará, Brazil.
-I'm currentlyFrontend developer at <a href='https://www.trixlog.com'>@Trixlog</a>
+I'm currently Frontend developer at <a href='https://www.trixlog.com'>@Trixlog</a>

 📌 Experience in JavaScript and Typescript. <br />